wbin0718/wbin0718/README.md

 ### Introduce

+* I want to be a ML Engineer
 * I'm intereseted in Natural Language Processing
-* I'm studying in Front-develpment
+* I'm studying in Front-end develpment
-* I want to be a ML Engineer

 <!--
 **wbin0718/wbin0718** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.